Hosford Abernethy and Clinton Neighborhood Guide

-Sometimes people spell Hosford Abernethy as Hosford Abernathy, and this area is also referred to as the Clinton, Clinton Street, Clinton District, and even the Clinton-Division neighborhood (or Division-Clinton) – but whichever name you use to describe it: people love this popular SE Portland neighborhood.
+Sometimes people spell Hosford Abernethy as Hosford Abernathy, and this area is also referred to as the Clinton, Clinton Street, Clinton District, and even the Clinton-Division neighborhood (or Division-Clinton).
+Whichever name you use to describe it, people love this popular SE Portland neighborhood.

 Hosford Abernethy Street Tour

 Southeast Clinton Street is one of those Portland streets that just “becomes”.
 A feature of the Hosford-Abernethy neighborhood in Southeast Portland, Clinton runs the gamut – a kind of paved schizophrenia.
 It’s actually Southeast 10th Avenue until it decides it’s not; then it veers from hard north to northeast as if to escape its trajectory and then, after crossing Southeast Milwaukie Avenue, settles down for a straight run east.
 Crossing the railroad tracks and traveling a few blocks, Clinton suddenly, between Southeast 14th and 15th Avenues, sheds the light-industrial aesthetic in favor of tree-lined residential streets.